getlantern/lantern-roadmap/lep/DRAFT/005_KScope_Server.md

 a starting point.
 Much like [waddell][], it could use [framed][] to provide a basic TCP-based protocol for communicating with clients.

+Authentication can be performed using PKI, as described in LEP 008.

 ### Client

 1. Send own kscope ads to new server